“In common practice [the landscape architect] fills in the gaps between the work of the architect, the engineer, and nature.”

 - Skills in all aspects of professional practice including management and professional ethics

 Landscape architects are employed in private, public, and academic organizations.
 They spend much of their time in offices or at job sites, creating plans and designs, preparing models and cost estimates, doing research, and attending meetings with clients and workers involved in designing or planning a project.
-Employment in landscape architecture is projected to grow 14 percent by 2022.
-The median annual wage for landscape architects in May 2012 was $64,180.
-The average salary for entry-level landscape architects was $41,500 in 2007.
+Employment in landscape architecture is projected to continue to grow.

 A Few Landscape Architecture Project Types